airgap-it/tezos-standards/proposals/wallet-interaction.md

 0. we define the communication/transport layer as 'channel'
 1. app generates and stores (e.g. local storage) a channel asymmetric key pair
-2. app serialises public key and channel version in an handshake uri
+2. app serialises public key, channel version, app name, app id (url) and app icon (url) in an handshake uri*
 3. handshake uri is either shown as QR or made openable by app
 4. wallet receives handshake uri
 5. wallet generates and stores a channel asymmetric key pair
 6. wallet serialises public key and channel version in an handshake uri
-7. wallet uses P2P network layer to reach out to app and send handshake uri*
+7. wallet uses P2P network layer to reach out to app and send handshake uri**
 8. wallet and app compute DH symmetric channel key
 9. symmetric encrypted acknowledgment message is sent
 10. channel is open